Artcle Contents

 The world of hacking and cybersecurity has seen several major milestones, both in terms of advancements and threats.
 Here are some notable events, including the creation of the first computer worm and other significant developments in hacking:

-• Phreaking in the 1970s:
+- Phreaking in the 1970s:

 In the 1970s, "phreaking" emerged, which involved exploiting the phone system to make free long-distance calls.
-Phreakers like John Draper, known as "Captain Crunch", used tone-generating devices to manipulate the phone system.
+Phreakers like John Draper, known as "Captain Crunch", used tone-generating devices to manipulate the phone system. - The Cult of the Dead Cow (cDc):

 The cDc is a well-known hacking group that formed in the early 1980s and is credited with developing various hacking tools and techniques.
 The group also played a role in raising awareness about online privacy and security issues.

-cDc's most famous tool is Back Orifice, a remote administration tool for Windows systems.
+cDc's most famous tool is Back Orifice, a remote administration tool for Windows systems. - Release of First Computer Virus (1981):

 Although computer viruses predate the Morris Worm, the release of the "Elk Cloner" virus in 1981 by Richard Skrenta is one of the earliest documented instances.
 It infected Apple II systems through infected floppy disks and displayed a playful message, illustrating the potential for malicious code to spread.